samyounger/samyounger.github.io/_posts/2017-03-03-rails-engine.md

 ## Mount the engine

-If you have authentication, you will want to mount the engine in your main app's `routes.rb` file.
+You need to mount the engine in your main app's `routes.rb` file.

 ```rb
 mount MyEngine::Engine, at: '/myengine', as: 'my_engine'